crosslibs/export-dialogflow-logs-to-bigquery/df-webhook/README.md

 This folder hosts a sample webhook for fulfillment.
 This is a simple node.js app and can be deployed to Google App Engine.

 ## Solution Approach
-This webhook queues the conversation and the session details to Cloud Tasks for asynchronously processing them.
+This webhook queues the conversation after de-identifying (masking) into a PubSub topic.

 ## Building and Testing